Dimo's Apizza: Reception

 Willamette Week included Dimo's in a list of "Five Great New Restaurants That Opened in 2020".
 Karen Brooks included Dimo's in Portland Monthly's 2021 overview of the city's best restaurants and named the pizzeria as one of three which "bolster the case that Portland is America's best pizza city".

+Katrina Yentch included Dimo's in Eater Portland's 2025 overview of the best restaurants in the Buckman area of southeast Portland.